Medically reviewed by Drugs.com. Last updated on Sep 7, 2020.

 Methylphenidate: Antacids may increase the absorption of Methylphenidate.
 Specifically, antacids may interfere with the normal release of drug from the extended-release capsules (Ritalin LA brand), which could result in both increased absorption (early) and decreased delayed absorption.
 Monitor therapy

 Multivitamins/Minerals (with ADEK, Folate, Iron): Antacids may decrease the serum concentration of Multivitamins/Minerals (with ADEK, Folate, Iron).
 Specifically, antacids may decrease the absorption of orally administered iron.
-Management: Separate dosing of oral iron-containing multivitamin preparations and antacids by as much time as possible in order to minimize impact on therapeutic efficacy of the iron preparation.
+Management: Separate dosing of oral iron-containing multivitamins and antacids by as much time as possible to minimize impact of this interaction.
+Monitor for decreased therapeutic efficacy of oral iron preparations during coadministration.
 Consider therapy modification

 Nilotinib: Antacids may decrease the serum concentration of Nilotinib.
 Management: Separate the administration of nilotinib and any antacid by at least 2 hours whenever possible in order to minimize the risk of a significant interaction.
 Consider therapy modification

 Octreotide: Antacids may decrease the serum concentration of Octreotide.
 Monitor therapy